Elvis557/Random-quote-generator/README.md

 # Random-quote-generator
-An HTML, CSS, and JS powered random quote generator
+An HTML, CSS, and JS powered statement made by prominent philosophers and great people in the tech industry.